julia-dyck/EgoCor/README.md

 ## Documentation

-Take a look at the vignette with:
+Take a look at the vignette "Introduction to EgoCor" with:

     browseVignettes("EgoCor")